whitestarrain/Note/base/design_pattern.md

           // create a BuddhistCalendar for th_TH locale,
           // a JapaneseImperialCalendar for ja_JP_JP locale, or
           // a GregorianCalendar for any other locales.
-          // NOTE: The language, country and variant strings are interned. if (aLocale.getLanguage() == "th" && aLocale.getCountry() == "TH") {
+          // NOTE The language, country and variant strings are interned. if (aLocale.getLanguage() == "th" && aLocale.getCountry() == "TH") {
               cal = new BuddhistCalendar(zone, aLocale);
           } else if (aLocale.getVariant() == "JP" && aLocale.getLanguage() == "ja"